 Uploading to Atlassian Marketplace

-To share your workflow with other JIRA users, upload it to the Atlassian Marketplace.
+To share your workflow with other Jira users, upload it to the Atlassian Marketplace.

-- Click Create new add-on.
+- Click Create new app.

 You will need to host the workflow on your own servers, and add information about where the workflow export can be accessed in the Binary URL textbox.
 This should be the location you specified in step 6 of the prior instruction set.